-Of the 8,000,000 maximum approved conditional shares a total of 5,978,987 shares with a par value of CHF 0.05 each have been issued prior to financial year 2014/15.
-In 2014/15 Sonova decided to purchase shares on the market to fulfill its obligations under the long-term incentive plans and not to issue shares out of the conditional share capital.
-Hence, the maximum conditional share capital reserved for long-term incentive plans remained unchanged at 2,021,013 shares.
+Of the 8,000,000 maximum approved conditional shares a total of 5,978,987 shares with a par value of CHF 0.05 each were issued prior to FY 2015/16.
+Starting in FY 2014/15 Sonova decided to purchase shares on the market to fulfill its obligations under the long-term incentive plans and not to issue shares out of the conditional share capital.
+The maximum conditional share capital reserved for long-term incentive plans therefore remained unchanged at 2,021,013 shares.

-The conditional share capital of 3,301,120 registered shares, which was created on July 7, 2005, in order to increase the company's financial flexibility, has not yet been used.
+The conditional share capital of 3,301,120 registered shares, which was created on July 7, 2005 in order to increase the company's financial flexibility, has not yet been used.